WrithemTwine/TwineChatBot/README.md

 Twitch (some features depend on settings)
    - Chat bot
       - interacts with viewers during live streams through commands and events
+      - start and/or stop bot when stream is online or offline
       - when left running, tends to the channel like thanking new followers and repeating timer commands
    - Follow bot
       - registers new follows to the channel
       - when started: retrieves followers and removes non-followers from the database
+      - implements following back the viewers who follow you or raid your channel
       - (future feature?) routinely retrieve followers and remove non-followers without restarting the follow bot
       - (future feature?) message spam protection for large groups of followers, and tool to remove spam bot follows
-      - (in debug) implements following back the viewers who follow you or raid your channel
    - Live bot
       - registers when your channel goes live or goes offline
       - monitors other channels to share when they go live